iknowjason/CMLab/files/puppet/puppet-lab-guide.md

    Reboot your lin1 Puppet master server by typing **sudo reboot**.

-2. THe Puppet software has already been installed on the lin1 master through the terraform bootstrap script and processes with user-data and ec2-agent.
+2. The Puppet software has already been installed on the lin1 master through the terraform bootstrap script and processes with user-data and ec2-agent.
 Go ahead and start/enable the service and verify that it is now running:
    ```bash
    sudo systemctl start puppetserver
    sudo systemctl enable puppetserver